NSBM-SPM-2021/github-basics-Umanda-t/README.md

 * Hibernate
 * Bootstrap
 * JUnit Jupiter and AssertJ
-* H2 database for deployment and mysqldatabase for development
+* H2 database for deployment and mysql database for development